brunosilvadev/brunosilvadev/README.md

 ## Who am I? 🚀

 Welcome to my GitHub corner!
 I'm an enthusiastic C# developer with over a decade of experience under my belt.
-I've honed my skills in a plethora of technologies, platforms, and environments - from SQL Server, .Net Framework and .Net Core, to Azure and Git.
-My love for coding is only surpassed by my love for learning and sharing knowledge.
+I've honed my skills in a plethora of technologies, platforms, and environments - from SQL Server, .Net Framework and .Net Core and the latest trends in single page applications with TypeScript.

 With a career evolved from being a dedicated developer to a team lead, I've had the privilege to guide and mentor several junior engineers and watched them grow into proficient contributors to our field.
 I believe in the power of a strong team and the transformative impact of supportive leadership.